TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-marketplace-purchase-not-enabled.md

 ## Recommended Steps

-The enrollment administrator controls privileges on which accounts can make the purchase.
-Contact the publisher or your system administrator to acertain the needed requirements.
+Contact the publisher to find out when the purchase will be enabled, and if there are other requirements.
+If unable to resolve, contact Help and Support in the [Azure Portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).

 ## Recommended Documents